Employment law- holidays

 How much notice do I need to give my employer before I take my holidays?

 The general notice period for taking leave is at least twice as long as the amount of leave you want to take (unless there is a more informal arrangement with your employer or your contract of employment says otherwise).
-For example, you need to give 2 weeks notice for 1 week’s leave (eg 2 days’ notice for 1 day’s leave), unless the contract says something different.
+For example, you need to give 2 weeks notice for 1 week’s leave, or 2 days’ notice for 1 day’s leave- unless your contract says something different.

-An employer can refuse your holiday request (for example during busy periods), but they must give as much notice as the amount of leave requested, e.g. 2 weeks’ notice must be given if the leave requested was 2 weeks.
+Your employer can refuse your holiday request (for example during busy periods), but they must give as much notice as the amount of leave requested.
+For example, 2 weeks’ notice of the refusal must be given if the leave you requested was 2 weeks.
 Although your employer can refuse to give you leave at a certain time, they can’t refuse to let you take your minimum leave entitlement for the year.

 Will I automatically be paid for the Bank Holidays?